The hidden meaning behind Hillary Clinton’s Met Gala gown

 Hillary Clinton wears quotes from female heroes on Met Gala dress

-Hillary Clinton made her first appearance at the Met Gala for more than two decades and wore a red carpet dress embroidered with the names of historic American women she admires.
+Hillary Clinton made her first appearance at the Met Gala after more than two decades and wore a red carpet dress embroidered with the names of historic American women she admires.

 The former first lady and Secretary of State had 60 names, including Madeline Albright, Abigail Adams, Harriet Tubman, Rosa Parks, Lady Bird Johnson, and her mother, Dorothy Rodham, sewn into the custom Joseph Altuzarra gown.